finbourne/luminesce-sdk-java/sdk/docs/SqlExecutionApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SqlExecutionApi apiInstance = apiFactory.build(SqlExecutionApi.class);

         SqlExecutionApi apiInstance = ApiFactoryBuilder.build(fileName).build(SqlExecutionApi.class);
         String query = "select ^ from Sys.Field order by 1, 2"; // String | LuminesceSql to Execute (must be one line only)
         Map<String, String> scalarParameters = new HashMap(); // Map<String, String> | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution.
         String queryName = "Get tables/fields"; // String | Name to apply to the query in logs and `Sys.Logs.HcQueryStart` Integer timeout = 0; // Integer | In seconds: <0 → ∞, 0 → 120s
         try {
+            // uncomment the below to set overrides at the request level
+            // File result = apiInstance.getByQuerySqlite(query, scalarParameters, queryName, timeout).execute(opts);

             File result = apiInstance.getByQuerySqlite(query, scalarParameters, queryName, timeout).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {